Nick Pratto Player Props: Royals vs. Orioles

 Nick Pratto At The Plate

-- Pratto is batting .300 with nine doubles, four home runs and 17 walks.
+- Pratto is hitting .289 with nine doubles, four home runs and 17 walks.

-- Pratto will look to extend his seven-game hitting streak.
-He's batting .353 with one homer over the course of his last games.

-- Pratto has reached base via a hit in 25 games this season (of 38 played), and had multiple hits in 11 of those games.
+- Pratto has picked up a hit in 64.1% of his 39 games this season, with at least two hits in 28.2% of those games.

-- He has scored in 34.2% of his games this year, with more than one run scored in 10.5%.
+- He has scored in 13 of 39 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.